TACC/Lmod/docs/source/070_standard_modules.rst

        1) gcc/5.2     2) StdEnv

-Running the bash shell caused the module restore to run which unloaded all module and restored the initial set.
+Running the bash shell caused the module restore to run which unloaded all modules and restored the initial set.